-In applications filed on or after September 16, 2012, any power of attorney must be signed by the applicant or patent owner.
+In applications filed on or after September 16, 2012, any power of attorney must be signed by the applicant or patent owner (for a patent, including a patent in a supplemental examination or reexamination proceeding).
 See 37 CFR 1.32(b).
 For an assignee to revoke a previously given power of attorney and/or grant a power of attorney, the assignee must become the applicant under 37 CFR 1.46(c).
-See MPEP § 402.02(a) and 402.05(a).
+See MPEP §§ 402.02(a) and 402.05(a).
 See MPEP § 325 for details pertaining to establishing the right of an assignee to take action in an application filed on or after September 16, 2012.